rust-lang/reference/src/attributes/diagnostics.md

 * `message` --- The text for the top level error message.
 * `label` --- The text for the label shown inline in the broken code in the error message.
 * `note` --- Provides additional notes.

+r[attributes.diagnostic.on_unimplemented.allowed-positions]
+The attribute should be placed on a [trait declaration], though it is not an error to be located in other positions.

 r[attributes.diagnostic.on_unimplemented.note-repetition]
 The `note` option can appear several times, which results in several note messages being emitted.